PrajwalSonkavde/Advance-Machine-Learning-Practicals/Experiment_No-5/readme.txt

-Performing EDA and applying model which is best suited for heartdisease dataset
+Performing EDA and applying model to predict whether a person has heart disease